Create Datasets Using Templates

 Conversation History

 Conversation history allows you to include a chat history while running Prompt tests.
-The sequence of messages sent to the LLM is as follows:
+The sequence of messages sent to the LLM is as follows:- messages in the prompt version

 - history